Baa14453/daskeyboard-applet-minecraft-server-status/README.md

 # Q Applet: Minecraft Server Status

 Displays the status of your chosen Minecraft server as a row of colours on your keyboard.
-The first key indicates the server is online, proceeding keys indicator the number of players, up to 10 keys.
+The first key indicates if the server is online, following keys indicate the number of players.

 [GitLab repository](https://gitlab.legitcorp.com/daskeyboard/minecraft-server-status)

 ## Example

-Example where the Minecraft server is online, but there are no players.
+### Minecraft server is online, but no players

 ![Minecraft server is online.](assets/online-noplayers.png "Minecraft server is online.")

-Example where the Minecraft server is online, and there is 1 player.
+### Minecraft server is online, with 1 player

 ![Minecraft server is online with 1 player.](assets/online-oneplayer.png "Minecraft server is online with 1 player.")

-Example where the Minecraft server is offline.
+### Minecraft server is offline

 ![Minecraft server is offline.](assets/offline.png "Minecraft server is offline.")